flaming-cl/flaming-cl.github.io/source/_posts/SICP-2-data-abstraction.md

 const midpoint = midpoint_segment(segment);
 print_point(midpoint);
 ```
 In this case, we simply wrap the data definitions and retrieval operations with functions.
-By doing so, we avoid exposing the point data to the implementation logic of midpoint_segment.
+By doing so, we avoid exposing the point data to the implementation logic of `midpoint_segment`.
 You may think this is redundant and cumbersome, but let's not jump to conclusions yet and keep reading.

 Now we use a plain method to implement `midpoint_segment`.
 ```js